yash-sharma1/docs-site/docs/faq/bsc/val.md

 ## How to join testnet as a validator?

-1. Chooe your own server/PC
+1. Choose your own server/PC
 2. Install software:
 3. Create a wallet and get some BNB
 4. Run your fullnode and keep it synced